amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

     function-specification
   </ParameterList>

-The parameter list name string `"NAME`" is arbitrary and meaningful only to the parent parameter list.
+The parameter list name string NAME is arbitrary and meaningful only to the parent parameter list.
 This list is given as input to the Amanzi::FunctionFactory::Create method which instantiates a new Amanzi::Function object.